ging/fiware-idm-deprecated/doc/admin_guide.md

  }
 </pre>

-- User Registration settings
+- User Registration settings.
+This setting enables email domain filtering on user registration.
+Set to 'whitelist', 'blacklist' or comment it out for no filtering.

 <pre>
  EMAIL_LIST_TYPE
 </pre>

-This settings allows for email domain filtering on user registration.
-Set to 'whitelist', 'blacklist' or comment it out for no filtering.

 - noCAPTCHA reCAPTCHA.
 Get your keys [here](https://www.google.com/recaptcha/admin#createsite).
 More documentation in [the package repository](https://github.com/ImaginaryLandscape/django-nocaptcha-recaptcha).
 If you want to disable the captcha, set USE_CAPTCHA to False.